Marie-Eve Poitras, Nurse PhD

 2002/10 - 2005/5 - Bachelor of Nursing Sciences, University of Quebec at Chicoutimi

-As far as I can remember, the field of health has been part of my life.
-For good reason since I am the daughter of nurse parents.
+As far as I can remember, the health field has been part of my life, for a good reason, since I am the daughter of nurse parents.
 It was clear to me that I also wanted to contribute and be at the service of the population.
-After my bachelor's degree in nursing, I practiced nursing in various care units and I started a master's degree in clinical sciences at the University of Sherbrooke.
-It was also during this period that I had my first real contact with the world of research.
+After my bachelor's degree in nursing, I practiced nursing in various care units and started a master's degree in clinical sciences at the University of Sherbrooke.
+During this period, I also had my first actual contact with the world of research.
 I was a research coordinator and clinical nurse at the Research Chair in Chronic Disease Health Services and Policies in Primary Care.
-I was fortunate enough to have an exceptional mentor who passed on to me his passion for research and the importance of contributing to the improvement of primary care.
+I was fortunate enough to have an exceptional mentor who passed on to me his passion for research and the importance of contributing to improving primary care.
 This is why I pursued a doctorate in nursing, followed by a post-doctorate.
 In 2015, I completed the TUTOR-PHC program.
 All of my training allowed me to develop my expertise in primary care, patient partnerships, interprofessional collaboration and knowledge transfer.
-Since 2019, I have been an assistant professor in the department of family medicine and emergency medicine at the University of Sherbrooke.
+Since 2019, I have been an assistant professor in the Department of Family Medicine and Emergency Medicine at the University of Sherbrooke.

 During this academic and professional journey, I had the immense pleasure of giving birth to three beautiful daughters.
 My family is at the center of my priorities and is the foundation of everything I do.
-I try to include my family and humanist values in the functioning of my team and that is what makes our success.
-I support my students in their academic careers and do everything in my power to ensure that they develop a variety of skills in order to achieve their goals.
+I include my family and humanist values in my team's functioning, which makes our success.
+I support my students in their academic careers and do everything I can to ensure that they develop various skills to achieve their goals.

 Research interests